 So I tried to pray, and it felt weird.
 Inauthentic, somehow.
 I was terrified half out of my mind; how could I be anything but real and raw in that moment?
 I couldn’t, I guess, which is why I…started writing a prayer.
 I guess composing and shaping, with my hands, something from my heart that is ultimately visible, felt authentic in a way that rambling in my head to an unknowable Mystery did not.

 What I wrote that night (among other things, but this one I kept returning to, repeating it – praying it?) was the first draft of a poem I would decide to call Prayer for my Solitude, in a Wild Place Not Home.

 Much later, I sent it off to a little hand-printed quarterly poetry journal that’s been around since 1958, called Time of Singing.
 TOS is “a literary Christian poetry magazine with ‘Christian’ defined in the widest sense of the word.”
-Since that’s about how I define my own Christianity (there’s a bare hint of explanation here, for those interested), I felt some resonance.
+Since that’s about how I define my own Christianity, I felt some resonance.